A Special Bond Deserves Special Treatment

 Limping or signs of pain or discomfort

 Dogs and cats have a lot of ways of showing us that they are in pain.
 Some animals limp, which makes it clear that an arm or leg is uncomfortable.
 Other times, dogs and cats show us that they are painful in different ways.
 Animals may stop eating, hesitate to get up and move around or cry out without an obvious reason.
 If you notice any possible sign of pain in your pet, please call your veterinarian.

 Accidents in the house/Not using the litter box

 Dogs and cats sometimes have a change in bathroom habits.
 Dogs may go to the bathroom inside, and cats may stop using the litterbox.
 There are both behavioral and medical reasons for these things to occur.
 For example, stress, endocrine diseases, and bladder infections are all possible causes for changes in bathroom habits.
 Your veterinarian may help you figure out exactly why your pet is using the bathroom inappropriately.

 About Four Paws Animal Hospital

-Four Paws Animal Hospital at Johns Creek is an AHAA accredited hospital which represents that highest level of veterinary care in the industry.
-Veterinarians Dr. Ashley Tharp, Dr. Ally Whalen, and Dr. Alexa Howard understand the important bond that you have with your pet, and strive to provide you and your pet with the highest quality health care.
+Four Paws Animal Hospital at Johns Creek is an AHAA accredited hospital that represents the highest level of veterinary care in the industry.
+Our veterinarians understand the important bond that you have with your pet and strive to provide you and your pet with the highest quality health care.

 Four Paws Animal Hospital voluntarily participates and challenges itself to continue to improve the practice of veterinary medicine because pets are their passion and keeping them healthy is their number one priority.
 Your pet deserves nothing less.